Harvey Snake Mandel

 As the bio at his site concludes, “Harvey Mandel, “The King Of Sustain”, has been cited as a major influence by many of today’s music superstars.
 The critics call him “an unsung hero,” “a hugely influential but almost forgotten giant of instrumental rock” and “the best known unknown in pop guitar.”
 As roots music has gained prominence through the 90’s, purists such as Mandel have had the opportunity to forge a path of musical integrity and expose new audiences to the original Harvey Mandel sound!”

-Here’s the full version of “Wade in the Water” that you heard at the top of this entry.
+Here’s another, the full, version of “Wade in the Water” that you heard at the top of this entry.
 It is from Lucille’s Restaurant’ on April 17, 2013.

 In March 2017, Mandel was a guest on the NPR show World Cafe with David Dye.
 Give the show a listen.